Aloe Vera: The Ayurvedic Miracle Plant

 Aloe vera has been one of the most important plants used in folk medicine.
 The Egyptians referred to aloe as the "plant of immortality" and included it among the funerary gifts buried with the pharaohs.
 The healing benefits of aloe were recognized in the ancient Indian, Chinese, Greek, and Roman civilizations.
 It is traditionally used to heal wounds, relieve itching and swelling, and is known for its anti-inflammatory and antibacterial properties.

-Aloe Vera, or Ghrita Kumari in Sanskrit, is a member of the lily family and is very cactus-like in its characteristics.
-It is one to two feet tall; and its leaves are succulent, broad at the base and pointed at the tips, with spines along the edges.
+Aloe vera, or ghrita kumara in Sanskrit, is a member of the lily family and is very cactus-like in its characteristics.
+It is one to two feet tall, and its leaves are succulent — broad at the base and pointed at the tips, with spines along the edges.
 These fat leaves contain the clear healing gel that is 96% water.
-The other four percent contains 75 known substances including Vitamins A, B, C, E, calcium, amino acids for protein building, and enzymes used in the digestive system.
+The other four percent contains 75 known substances including Vitamins A, B, C, and E; calcium; amino acids for protein building; and enzymes used in the digestive system.

-There are over 240 species of aloe, however only 3 or 4 of them have medicinal properties; the most potent one is Aloe Vera Barbadenis.
+There are over 240 species of aloe.
+However, only three or four of them have medicinal properties.
+The most potent one is aloe barbadensis.
 Native to North Africa and Spain, this plant now also grows in the hot dry regions of Asia, Europe and America.

 Due to its soothing and cooling qualities, Maharishi Ayurveda recommends aloe vera for a number of skin conditions:

 - Light burns and wounds: Cut off an aloe leaf and apply the gel several times a day.